Step Two - Assessment

 Grantees acknowledge that student assessment tests do not provide the most important indicators of successful candidates.
 Subjective assessments are best completed by the JT program staff including trainers, and student support and placement staff.

 Subjective applicant qualities, while the most important, are hardest to assess.
 Subjective assessment is the responsibility of the JT program rather than the local career center and includes several applicant attitudes.

 - Sticking with the program.

 - Working well in groups.

 - Having a passion for their new career.

-Under terms of EWDJT grants, training is limited to specific environmental occupations.
-(Refer to the most current EPA EWDJT guidelines or call your EPA Regional Job Training Coordinator.)
+Under terms of JT grants, training is limited to specific environmental occupations.
+(Refer to the most current EPA JT guidelines or call your EPA Regional Job Training Coordinator.)
 If a student’s learning plan calls for additional training, coordination with workforce development partners may be able to provide assistance.

 Mid-term skills and knowledge assessments serve two purposes.